 The purpose of lead capture forms is twofold; you are either looking for new leads or are collecting high quality leads.

-If you’re just looking to collect new leads then a short form would do, nothing too snazzy just getting a or email address would suffice.
+If you’re just looking to collect new leads then a short form would do, nothing too snazzy just getting a name or email address would suffice.

 However, if you’re looking to collect high-quality leads, then you need to roll up your sleeves and design a well-structured form.